WinTweakers/WindowsToolbox/README.md

 ## Roadmap

   - See the [open issues](https://github.com/WinTweakers/WindowsToolbox/issues) for a list of proposed features (and known issues).
-  - Documentation of features is coming soon
+  - Documentation of features is coming "soon"